Reaper1994/go-serverless-app/README.md

 # go-serverless-app

-Asimple api with CRUD ducntions uding API Gateway , DynamoDB , Lambda Comlpete serveless stack
+A simple API with CRUD functions using API Gateway , DynamoDB , Lambda Comlpete serveless stack